iamsilk/PrivacyPreservingML/README.md

 ## Getting Started

+### Dataset

 To start, extract the `dataset.zip` file.

+### Training and Predicting

-After which, set up a virtual environment and install the Python requirements.
+After extracting the dataset, set up a virtual environment and install the Python requirements.

 Create the Python virtual environment:
 ```sh